 Pratie Oaten Irish Festival

 Regular admission rates apply.
-This event is free to Grey Roots members.
+Free for Grey Roots Members.

 It's easy to halve the potato where there's love.